hyperledger/indy-hipe/text/credential-exchange-message-family/README.md

 [unresolved]: #unresolved-questions

 - We might need to propose a new MIME type for credential (the same way as .docx is not processed as generic xml).
 The issue in W3C/vc-data-model: https://github.com/w3c/vc-data-model/issues/421
+- We might need to have an extra message to inform Prover about revocation of his credential.
+- It is a common practise when the change of some attributes in credential we revoke the old credential and issue a new one.
+It might be useful to have in Credential Offer message to have at least some connection between revocation and new offer.